subhaanand/das-employerapprenticeshipsservice-AutomatedTests/README.md

 # das-employerapprenticeshipsservice-AutomatedTests
 This is a regression suite for Automated browser acceptance tests Built on Specflow and Selenium using C# for plumbing

-NOTE: In order to allow the projects find the browser drivers, the solution should be saved on the C drive in a folder named "code" alternatively, make changes to the App.config file changing the paths of the browser drivers to the appropriate location.
+1.)In order to allow the projects find the browser drivers, the solution should be saved on the C drive in a folder named "code" alternatively, make changes to the App.config file changing the paths of the browser drivers to the appropriate location.

-There is need to supply custom values for the below keys held in the configuration file:
+2.)There is need to supply custom values for the below keys held in the configuration file:

 "PireanUsername" value=""
 "PireanPassword" value=""